UnlockNYC/unlock-nyc-web/src/index.md

       out our unique crowdsourced map to see where Unlock NYC’s users have reported suspected discrimination.
     image: 'https://public-unlock.nyc3.digitaloceanspaces.com/home-Image 3.png'
+    alt: >-
+      photograph collage of nyc buildings, with emoji icons of a ghost, a key, and a thumbs down in colorful bubbles
     button: 'yes'
     buttonList:
       - buttonText: Explore the map